The-Zenseed-Project/zenseed-tasks/docs/Roadmap.md

-# ZenTasker Roadmap
+#  Zenseed-tasks Roadmap

 ## 🚀 Vision
-ZenTasker is on a mission to build a calm, accessible, distraction-free GTD task manager that supports focus and clarity for all users.
+ Zenseed-tasks is on a mission to build a calm, accessible, distraction-free GTD task manager that supports focus and clarity for all users.
 This roadmap outlines our development priorities and phased goals.

 ---